Scholarships and Grants

 Edison/Ford Education Programs

-Grants for Lee County School Teachers who Run Science Fairs
+Grants for Lee County School Teachers for Science Class Supplies

 Lee County Schools Regional Science Fair Awards